-Multidoor Boarding Study.
+• Multidoor Boarding Study.
 DASH was awarded a FY 2021 DRPT Technical Assistance grant for a Multidoor Boarding Study that would explore the feasibility of multidoor boarding on selected DASH routes.
 Multidoor boarding and/or off-board fare payment can greatly reduce dwell times and overall travel times in busy transit corridors.
-Due to the COVID pandemic, this project was delayed and the grant has been extended.
-DASH anticipates that the study will be completed by the end of 2021.
+Due to the transition to free fares which will eliminate the immediate need for this study, DASH will be deobligating the DRPT funding for this project so that it can be used for other unfunded needs.